arassec/igor/igor-plugin-core/src/main/resources/doc/cron-trigger.md

 Just like the UNIX cron daemon does.

 ## Parameters
-The following parameters can be configured for cron trigger:
+The following parameters can be configured for the cron trigger:

 Parameter | Description
 ---|:---|
 CRON expression | A CRON expression
+Meta data | Optional JSON that will be added to every data item created by the trigger under the 'meta' key.
+Data | Optional JSON that will be added to every data item created by the trigger under the 'data' key.

 A CRON expression consists of six fields:
 ```